4 Buttons Triggered MP3 Player Board with 10W Amplifier and Terminal Blocks

 - In button control mode, it plays back 4 sounds one-on-one by negative triggering.

-- Uses microSD card and the built-in SPI flash memory as storage.
+- Uses a MicroSD card and the built-in SPI flash memory as storage.

 - Built-in 4MB SPI flash memory by default.